Cosimo de' Medici: Early life and family business

 In 1415, Cosimo allegedly accompanied the Antipope John XXIII at the Council of Constance.
 In 1410, Giovanni lent John XXIII, then simply known as Baldassare Cossa, the money to buy himself the office of cardinal, which he repaid by making the Medici Bank head of all papal finances once he claimed the papacy.
 This gave the Medici family tremendous power, allowing them, for instance, to threaten defaulting debtors with excommunication.
 But misfortune hit the Medici Bank in 1415, when the Council of Constance unseated John XXIII, thus taking away the near monopoly they had held on the finances of the Roman Curia; thereafter, the Medici Bank had to compete with other banks.
 However, after the Spini Bank of Florence went insolvent in 1420, they again secured priority.
 John XXIII, facing the enmity of a church council at which he was accused of a large variety of offenses against the Church, was confined by Sigismund, Holy Roman Emperor to Heidelberg Castle until the Medici paid his ransom and granted him asylum.

-In the same year as John's dethronement (1415), Cosimo was named "Priore of the Republic [of Florence]".
+In the same year as John's dethronement (1415), Cosimo was named a "Priore [it] of the Republic [of Florence]".
 Later he acted frequently as an ambassador for Florence and demonstrated a prudence for which he became renowned.

 About 1415, Cosimo married Contessina de' Bardi (the daughter of Alessandro di Sozzo Bardi, count of Vernio, and Camilla Pannocchieschi).
 The wedding was arranged by his father as an effort to reaffirm relations with the long-standing noble Bardi family, who had operated one of the richest banks in Europe until its spectacular collapse in 1345; they nevertheless remained highly influential in the financial sphere.
 Only part of the Bardi family were involved in this marriage alliance, for some of the branches considered themselves the opponents of the Medici clan.
 The couple had two sons: Piero the Gouty (b.
 1416) and Giovanni de' Medici (b.
 1421).
 Cosimo also had an illegitimate son, Carlo, by a Circassian slave, who would go on to become a prelate.

 Giovanni withdrew from the Medici Bank in 1420, leaving its leadership to both of his surviving sons.
 He left them 179,221 florins upon his death in 1429.
 Two-thirds of this came from the business in Rome, while only a tenth came from Florence; even Venice offered better returns than Florence.
 The brothers would earn two-thirds of the profits from the bank, with the other third going to a partner.
 Besides the bank, the family owned much land in the area surrounding Florence, including Mugello, the place from which the family originally came.